bloomcredit/yaddress-client/README.md

 ```

 > **Warning**
-> Includes gives you first 1,000 transactions for free.
+> Gives you first 1,000 transactions for free.
 You can find later pricing plans [here](https://www.yaddress.net/Pricing)

 ## Tests